-Sustainability Topic / Baseline Wales Plan Area Air Quality and Noise: Location of Air Quality Management Areas (AQMAs) Air Pollution Since December 1997 each local authority in the UK must review and assignable quality objectives.
-Where air quality objectives are not likely to be achieved vehicle emissions, principally oxides of nitrogen (NOx), oxides of sulphur of predominantly associated with urban areas and the road network 95).
+Sustainability Topic / Baseline Wales Plan Area Air Quality and Noise: Location of Air Quality Management Areas (AQMAs) Air Pollution Since December 1997 each local authority in the UK must review and ass quality objectives.
+Where air quality objectives are not likely to be achieve vehicle emissions, principally oxides of nitrogen (NOx), oxides of sulphur of predominantly associated with urban areas and the road network 95).
 The Air Pollution Information System provides a searchable database and APIS provides pollution impact records for a variety of habitats, ecosystem including any critical loads or levels and a full reference list. ed an AQMA must be declared.
 AQMAs are typically associated with (SO2), particulates (PM10) and Benzene (C6H6).
-As such, AQMAs are dinformation on pollutants and their impacts on habitats and species.
-The Information System As of June 2024, there were 44 AQMAs in Wales 96 .
+As such, AQMAs are Information System As of June 2024, there were 44 AQMAs in Wales 96 .
 These are all located in the south of the country.
 The largest AQMAs are within Swansea and Port Talbot, on the south coast.
 Smaller AQMAs are within Cardiff, Newport and the smaller towns within the valleys between the M4 corridor and the Bannau Brycheiniog (Brecon Beacons).
 These small AQMAs are associated with congestion within the town centres.
 Neath Port Talbot AQMA is located within the plan area 97 , covering the majority of land and properties between the Steel Works and the M4 Motorway in Taibach and Margam.
 It is declared for Particulate Matter PM 10 98 .